GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * **PWEService**: It is the core of the system, it has a role of services provider and tasks coordinator.
 The core of the logic aimed to fulfill our business goals is implemented here.
 * **CarSystem**: The component representing the on-board application of the car, its main functionalities are the ones related to the handling of a ride and the monitoring of the car status.
 It also offers presentation functionalities to give(receive) feedback to(from) the client.
 It expose its own interface to grant the central component control over its functionalities and uses a dedicated PWEInterface to ask for the server services and to send updates.
 * **MobileApp***: The component providing the client the access to the system.
 It fulfills only presentation functions.
 It behaves like a synchronous client and interacts with the central component through the ServiceAPIs in a call/response, classic client-server fashion.
-* **MonitoringWebApp**: The component providing operators of the company access to monitoring functionalities.
+* **MonitoringWebApp**: The component providing operators of the company access to monitoring and configuration functionalities.
 It has only presentation functionalities(web pages) and communicates with the central component through the provided interface.

 Components to be integrated in the system: